derivia/study-notes/notes/PERSONAL-NOTES.md

         - And, obviously, it is typically a power of 2.
     - Left shifting by n is multiplying by 2 n times and right shifting by n is dividing by 2 n times.
 - [X] Arrays
-    - Fixed have a fixed size n, fixed type t with size s.
+    - Fixed size n, fixed type t with size s.
 The size of the array is basically n * s.
 Each element has a index.
 To get an element, go to the start of the array and multiply the index by s, some simple pointer arithmetic.
     - Constant access O(1).
 - [X] Linked Lists
     - Better insertion and removal compared to arrays.
 Just change/add pointers to other elements.